-Rear Admiral Guillory, a native of New Orleans, graduated from the U.S. Naval Academy in 1978 with a Bachelor of Science in Management and Technology.
-His early sea assignments were aboard the guided-missile destroyer USS Towers (DDG 9), the guided-missile frigate USS Lewis B. Puller (FFG 23), the cruiser USS Vincennes (CG 49) and as the commissioning executive officer in the cruiser USS Gettysburg (CG 64).
+Rear Adm.
+Guillory, a native of New Orleans, graduated from the U.S. Naval Academy in 1978 with a Bachelor of Science in Management and Technology.
+His early sea assignments were aboard the guided-missile destroyer USS Towers (DDG 9), the guided-missile frigate USS Lewis B. Puller (FFG 23), the cruiser USS Vincennes (CG 49) and as the commissioning executive officer of the cruiser USS Gettysburg (CG 64).
 He commanded the guided-missile frigate USS Underwood (FFG 36) and the cruiser USS Lake Champlain (CG 57).

 Ashore, Guillory’s assignments included several Washington area tours in Office of the Chief of Naval Operations, Surface Warfare Division, as branch head for Combat Systems, and as the assistant deputy director for Surface Ships.
 He also served in the Joint Staff as the J-38, Current Readiness branch chief.

 Guillory was selected for flag officer in early 2004 and assumed command of Amphibious Force, U.S. 7th Fleet and Expeditionary Strike Group 1headquartered at White Beach, Okinawa in Oct.
 2004.
 During this assignment, he was responsible for US Joint and Combined amphibious operations throughout the Western Pacific.
 In addition, he served as the deputy commander of U.S. Naval Forces for Combined Support Force 535 (Southeast Asia Tsunami Relief Operations in Thailand) in early 2005.